lynnaloo/fireball/README.md

 * At 5 pieces, he starts to get hungry
 * At 3 pieces, he is very hungry and starts to get angry
 * At 0 pieces, he is very angry and ends the game

+### Contributors

+Application created by @lynnaloo.
+Fireball the Dragon graphic by @aurately.